ava11235/ava11235.github.io/_posts/2025-06-11-q-developer-cli.md

 When using the Amazon Q Developer CLI, you need to authenticate to Q Developer with your Builder ID.
 After launching, follow the authentication prompts with either Builder ID or IAM Identity Center.

-If planning to interact with AWS services, as I will in this demo, you need to configure your AWS credentials by running the  ` aws configure `command.
+If planning to interact with AWS services, as I will in this demo, you need to configure your AWS credentials by running the  ``` aws configure ```command.
- You can use me for many tasks that don't require AWS credentials, including writing code like Python scripts.
+ You can use Q Developer CLI for many tasks that don't require AWS credentials, including writing code like Python scripts.

 ### Ubuntu Installation Steps: 📦